WilliamLuiten/sorare-correlation-analysis/README.md

 ⚠️ Note: You need a Sorare account to access data via the API.
 Instructions for using the API can be found here [Sorare API](https://github.com/sorare/api).
 You also need to fill in your credentials in the Sorare Premier League correlations.ipynb file.
+Keep in mind that Sorare can change their API at anytime, the code could thus be outdated.

 ## Repository Structure
 - notebooks/